bittorf/kalua/README.md

 Important!
 ----------

-> Don't forget to set the variables $REPONAME and $REPOURL before you start playing here.
+> Don't forget to set the variables $REPONAME and $REPOURL as global variables (export VARIABLE=VALUE) before you start playing here.
 REPONAME is the directory where you checked out REPOURL.
 > E.g. REPONAME could be set to weimarnetz and REPOURL to git://github.com/weimarnetz/weimarnetz.git

 how to get a release for a specific hardware
 --------------------------------------------

 	# login as non-root user
-	REPONAME="weimarnetz" && REPOURL="git://github.com/weimarnetz/weimarnetz.git"
+	export REPONAME="weimarnetz" && export REPOURL="git://github.com/weimarnetz/weimarnetz.git"
 	git clone $REPOURL
 	mkdir myrelease; cd myrelease
 	DO="../$REPONAME/openwrt-build/build_release.sh"